Simple-Configuration-Server/simple-configuration-server/SECURITY.md

 * When the vulnerability affects a specific release, please reproduce the issue using an official SCS Docker image, and report the version number.
-* When the vulnerability affects a non-versioned release (e.g. the latest code on master branch), please include the git commit hash, and the output of the `pip freeze` command in your report
+* When the vulnerability affects a non-versioned release (e.g. the latest code on main branch), please include the git commit hash, and the output of the `pip freeze` command in your report

 Vulnerabilities must be reported by [creating a new issue](https://gitlab.com/tom-brouwer/simple-configuration-server/-/issues/new)